 On the second day of the trip, we had a work in Potsdam where is next to Berlin.
 Since we had the time before the work.
 We spent ours at Sanssouci Palace which is in the World Heritage Site Sanssouci Park.

 We took the S-Bahn train from Berlin to Potsdam Hauptbahnhof then took a taxi to the palace directly.
 The car stopped at the Visitor Center where the tickets for palace and other places in the area are sold.

-The ticket for watching inside Sanssouci was 12 Euro at the time I visited.
+At the time I visited, the ticket for watching inside Sanssouci was 12 Euro and photo permit for those who want to take photos inside for personal use was 3 Euro.
 The ticket also indicated the visiting time.
 Please be on time.